Skip to main content

 Component Installations

-This topic contains instructions for installing the Enterprise Manager and Optional Server components as stand-alone installations.
-Click on any of the following links to access the installation instructions:
+This topic contains instructions for installing Enterprise Manager and optional server components as stand-alone installations.
+Select any of the following links to access the installation instructions:

 Enterprise Manager

-The Enterprise Manager (EM) is a rich client application for OpCon.
-To install the Enterprise Manager, use the following procedures:
+Enterprise Manager (EM) is a rich-client application for OpCon.
+The following installation options are available:

 New Installation on Windows

-If the Enterprise Manager has never been installed on a Windows machine, complete the procedures in this section to install the EM.
+If Enterprise Manager has never been installed on a Windows machine, complete the procedures in this section to install Enterprise Manager.

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the Enterprise Manager application.
-For a new install, once you determine which package on the Packages screen that you would like to install, you will select Install from the Action drop-down list then select the version.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the Enterprise Manager application.
+For a new install, on the Packages screen, select Install from the Action list and then select the version.

 note